rohankush444/Market-Analysis-Project/README.md

 Marketing and Product Performance dataset with more than 1000 rows and more than 10 coloumns

+#  Target Variable

+Revenue_Generated

+#  Type of Task

+Exploratory Data Analysis (EDA) and Supervised Learning (Regression)

+#  Research Questions

+1. How does marketing budget affect revenue generation?
+2. What is the relationship between clicks and conversions?
+3. How does discount level influence units sold?
+4. Does subscription tier affect customer satisfaction?
+5. What is the distribution and impact of ROI?
+6. How does bundle pricing affect sales?
+7. Can we predict revenue using marketing features?

 # Project Objective

 The objective of this project is to analyze marketing campaign data to: